noelhermans/exchange/taints-tolerations.md

 Below example is the solution -> using **2.**

-#### AI

-You have several ways to control pod scheduling and ensure they land on the correct nodes in Kubernetes:

 **1. Node Selectors (Simplest Approach)**

    * **How it works:** You add labels to nodes and specify matching labels in your pod definitions.